FengboMa/docs.spectraguru/docs/Analytics_Page/Principal_Component_Analysis.md

 1. Upload data and finish preprocessing if needed.
 2. Open **Analytics Page**.
 3. In **Select Analytics Plot**, choose **Principal Components Analysis (PCA)**.
-4. Select **Select Horizontal PC** and **Select Vertical PC** to choose the scatter plot axes.
+4. Use **Select horizontal PC** and **Select vertical PC** to choose the scatter plot axes.
-5. Toggle **Coloring by setting labels** if label data from Data Upload should color the points.
+5. Use the available **PC1 loading curve**, **PC2 loading curve**, and **PC3 loading curve** checkboxes to choose which loading curves to show.
+All available curves are selected by default.

 ## Behavior

-SpectraGuru displays a two-dimensional PCA score plot, a cumulative explained variance plot, a loading plot for the first three components, and a table of principal component values.
-When labels are available and label coloring is enabled, samples are colored by their uploaded labels.
+SpectraGuru displays a two-dimensional PCA score plot, a cumulative explained variance plot, and a **PCA Scores by Spectrum** table.
+Scores are colored by their uploaded labels; if no label table is available, every spectrum is assigned the same default label.
+The loading plot shows the selected curves from the first three available components.
+If no loading curves are selected, that plot is hidden while the scores and variance plots remain.

 ## Method